Paceship PY 26

-The Paceship PY 26 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig with a keel-stepped mast, a raked stem, a near-vertical transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
-There was also a stub keel/centreboard version produced.
-The fin keel model displaces 6000 lb and carries 2200 lb of iron ballast.
+Designed by John Deknatel of C. Raymond Hunt Assoc. the fibreglass hull has a keel-stepped mast, a raked stem, a near-vertical transom, a large transom-hung rudder controlled by a tiller and a fixed fin keel.
+The fin keel modeland carries 2200 lb of iron ballast.
 The boat has a draft of 4.50 ft with the standard keel fitted.